 On the other hand, if you have a shield-based motherboard, you can’t screw anything to keep things flat.
 Hence, you’ll have to hold down the drive as you place the shield on top.
 Otherwise, you can ask for spare hands from a friend to hold the drive down as you place the shield.

-Once things are properly positioned, you can remove the plastic from underneath and affix the shield on the drive.
+Once things are properly positioned, you can remove the plastic from underneath and affix the shield to the drive.
 Make sure to lower the shield straight from above so it doesn’t slide out or shift.

 Lastly, line up the screws to the standoffs by holding them in place as you place the shield.
 The screws should graze the standoffs first, then the thermal pad should meet the drive.
 Afterward, lower the shield and tighten the screws snugly.

-With this guide to install SSD storage into your PC on hand, you should be able to make your computer run quicker.
+With this guide on how to install SSD storage into your PC on hand, you should be able to make your computer run quicker.
 This guide will especially help if your programs and files are on your SSD.
 However, SSDs can cost a lot compared to regular hard disks.
 Consult the manual and understand what type of SSD and motherboard you’re dealing with before proceeding with the installation process.
 Each SSD type has different processes that will require certain tools or techniques to perform.